 2.5 oz. of speck sausage

 Boil rice with water and a little salt and set aside.
 In a pan, sauté the finely sliced leek with thin strips of Specken and add a pinch of saffron.
 Mix everything with the cooked rice, adding freshly grated parmesan cheese, the hardboiled egg, and the raw egg.
 Shape the mixture into large balls using your hands, and coat them with the breadcrumbs and egg before frying.
-A good arancini should have a hard crust, and must be eaten hot.
-The word arancini comes from arancia which means orange in Italian, and this dish bears its name because of its typical shape and color reminiscent of the fruit that results from the use of saffron. ■
+Good arancini should have a hard crust and must be eaten hot.
+The word arancini come from arancia which means orange in Italian, and this dish bears its name because of its typical shape and color reminiscent of the fruit that results from the use of saffron. ■